francescobarbarulo/kubernetes-starter-pack/guides/lab05.md

     **Note**: The name of the ReplicaSet is always formatted as `[DEPLOYMENT-NAME]-[HASH]`.
 This name will become the basis for the Pods which are created.

-8. The Deployment automatically generates labels for each Pod in order to use them in the selctor.
+4. The Deployment automatically generates labels for each Pod in order to use them in the selctor.
 Run the following to see the Pod's labels.

     ```sh
     kubectl get pods --show-labels
     ```

-9. If you try to delete a Pod belonging to a Deployment, the ReplicaSet controller will recreate a new one.
+5. If you try to delete a Pod belonging to a Deployment, the ReplicaSet controller will recreate a new one.

     ```sh
+    POD_NAME=$(kubectl get pods -l app=hello-app -o jsonpath='{range .items[*]}{.metadata.name}{end}')
     kubectl delete pod $POD_NAME
     ```

     **Note**: The Pod name is changed.

-10. Anything that the application would normally send to `STDOUT` becomes logs for the container within the Pod.
+6. Anything that the application would normally send to `STDOUT` becomes logs for the container within the Pod.
 Retrieve these logs to verify the server is up:

     ```sh
     POD_NAME=$(kubectl get pods -l app=hello-app -o jsonpath='{range .items[*]}{.metadata.name}{end}')